Whywait Plumbing Services Logo

 • are not being affected by corrosive chemicals

-Preventative maintenance is always the most positive way to prevent plumbing emergencies which is why Whywait Plumbing Service Partners receive annual testing of stainless steel flexible hose tap connectors where we identify the location and condition of all flexible tap or hose connections in your home used on your sink, vanity and toilet cisterns to ensure you have no potential bursts lurking in your kitchen or bathroom.
+Preventative maintenance is always the most positive way to prevent plumbing emergencies, which is why Whywait Plumbing Service Partners receives annual testing of stainless steel flexible hose tap connectors.
+We identify the location and condition of all flexible tap or hose connections in your home used on your sink, vanity, and toilet cisterns to ensure you have no potential bursts lurking in your kitchen or bathroom.

-Regular inspections are a key component in minimising the risk of a flooded house from a burst flexible hose and regardless our recommendation is to replace them every 3-5 years as part of a proactive preventative maintenance plan.
+Regular inspections are key to giving you control over your property’s safety and minimising the risk of a flooded house from a burst flexible hose.
+Our commitment to proactive maintenance is unwavering, and we recommend replacing them every 3-5 years as part of a comprehensive preventative maintenance plan.